Winter Session at Centennial Lake

 Like often, the bride was looking for a wedding photographer in Minneapolis to cover her wedding ceremony, far away from Minneapolis and the Twin Cities.
 She wanted candid shot, but also artistic images, in a timeless style, that will last forever.

-A few days later I was about to capture their first couple pictures.
+A few days later, I was about to capture their first couple pictures.

 The Centennial lakes for engagement session in winter

 During the winter, most couples would decide for an indoor photo session.
-Instead of enjoying the white snow and blue sky, they would probably prefer going to a historic building, a museum or brewery for their session.
+Instead of enjoying the snow and blue sky, they would probably prefer going to a historic building, a museum or brewery for their session.
 But not this couple!
 Even if it was freezing!
 They decided for an outdoor session.
-And I was very excited too because colors pop up in the middle of winter white snow and provide magical images.
+And I was very excited too because colors pop up in the middle of winter snow and provide magical images.

 For this first part, we went to a local park in the middle of the suburb area, Continental Lakes.

 Centennial Lakes is very well located and easy to access, in the center of Edina, on France Ave.
 Also, most people seeking green places go there.
-With 10 acres of lakes, it offers a lot of different landscape types and also a lot of attractions.
+With 10 acres of lakes, it offers a lot of distinct landscape types and also a lot of attractions.
 It’s a great place to escape the urban city to relax and have fun.

 A Mini Attraction Park

 Even if there is no roller coaster yet, the centennial lake is a very active recreation area.
 There are always some people.
 During winter, the frozen lake turns into a skating ring which is regularly groomed.
-Visitors can rent equipment, such as ice-skates, hockey skates or sleds.
+Visitors can rent equipment, such as ice-skates, hockey skates, or sleds.
 Of course you can find a warming house, with everything you could expect to eat or drink.

 Many Natural and Photogenic Landscape Types